openlegend/core-rules/core/src/06-wealth-equipment/01-chapter-six.md

 **Required Fortitude** lists the minimum Fortitude attribute score that a character requires in order to wear the armor.
 Without the requisite Fortitude score, a character cannot benefit from the protection it affords.

-**Defense Bonus** indicates the bonus that your character gains to their Guard defense.

 \page